jemedeiros/jemedeiros.github.io/_site/README.md

 # jemedeiros.github.io
 My personal private Website:

-Just a way to past time, try out some projects and keep track of Bio changes - whenever I can and have the time to maintain.
+Just a way to pass time, try out some projects and keep track of Bio changes - whenever I can and have the time to maintain.